PanGalacticTech/MapMaster/README.md

 # Known issues
 - On Hiding Mask after using Subtract Mask function, some mask squares occasionally do not clear.
 Showing the mask and removing them again will clear them from the live map.
-- Sometimes Live map does not update with a newly inserted background map.
-Reinserting the image usually works the 2nd time.
 - Occasional exception errors.
 If found- Please save log and [Email Me](emailto:imogen.wren91@gmail.com)
-- Images may not always save with the saved game.
-This does not seem to affect Icons